-Tickets for the Smugglers reunion / “Dirty Windshields” book launch went on sale on Friday February 24, and we’re happy to report that they’re moving fast!
+Tickets for the Smugglers reunion / “Dirty Windshields” book launch have been on sale for a month, and we’re happy to report that they’re moving fast!
 We’ve been receiving many different questions about the logistics of the event, which I will attempt to answer as a whole here.

-SATURDAY: At 1pm on Saturday the East Van Baseball League will host a special game between two of their punk-rock laden teams for your enjoyment at Strathcona Park.
+SATURDAY: The East Van Baseball League will host two special games between the Black Sox vs. the Mount Pleasant Murder (1pm) and the Isotopes vs. The Chinatown Cobras for your enjoyment at Strathcona Park.
 Members of the Muffs will be throwing out the first pitch and singing the anthem.

 The event at the Commodore on Saturday May 13 is an early show!
 Doors will open at 7pm, and the show starts at 8pm.
-The “book launch” portion will likely be in the early evening, making room for the rock ‘n’ roll party to follow.
 Books will be on sale and I’ll be at the signing table at the beginning and end of the night.
 The Commodore serves a full dinner menu, and you can even reserve a table.
 The order of the show from start to finish is Needles//Pins, Chixdiggit, the Muffs, and the Smugglers.
-The entire show will definitely be over by midnight, if not closer to 11pm.
+The entire show will definitely be over by midnight.
 Babysitters, eh?